IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“Science flies you to the moon.
 Religion flies you into buildings.”

 ― <a href="https://en.wikipedia.org/wiki/Victor_J._Stenger" target="_blank">Victor J. Stenger</a>

+>“Bizarrely, he found that a universe without any matter - completely empty - was perfectly compatible with Einstein's equations.
+This featureless universe was, perplexingly, somehow also in motion.
+If two intrepid astronauts ventured into de Sitter's cosmos, they would still have mass and would be driven apart.
+The nothingness was expanding.
+De Sitter pointed out that if general relativity allowed an empty universe in which individual objects can still have mass, then Mach's principle could not be part of the theory-there were no distant masses to provide inertia.
+De Sitter did not really understand what this meant, and he was content with that: "I do not concern myself with explanations."
+This was probably the end of Einstein's infatuation with Mach's principle, and general relativity went forward without it.”

+― <a href="https://gallatin.nyu.edu/people/faculty/ms5100.html" target="_blank">Matthew Stanley</a>

 >“Cosmology is peculiar among the sciences for it is both the oldest and the youngest.
 From the dawn of civilization man has speculated about the nature of the starry heavens and the origin of the world, but only in the present century has physical cosmology split away from general philosophy to become an independent discipline.”